 If you are doing dance photography at an event/stage, you can go for a low key image.
 It will help to make the performing artist stand out in the frame.

 You can avoid all the distractions in the background with the help of low key photography.
-The low keyframe ensures that the viewer’s attention is only on the dancer.
+The low keyframe ensures that the viewer’s attention is only on the performer.

 8. Shoot Wide Open For Individual Dancers

 When you are shooting individuals, then it is better to shoot wide open.
-Select the lowest possible f0number supported by your camera lens.
-It will give you a nicely blurred background that helps make the dancer stand out from the rest of the crowd.
+Select the lowest possible f-number supported by your camera lens.
+It will give you a nicely blurred background that helps make the performing artist stand out from the rest of the crowd.